tradeguruboffin-commits/virt-forge/README.md

 ```

 - Lock files are removed automatically when the VM stops
-- Stale locks from crashed sessions are swept on the next `qemu` launch
+- Stale locks from crashed sessions are swept on the next `qemu-run` launch
 - Attempting to start a VM on an already-used port will produce a conflict error

 ---